New Hampshire Divorce Laws

 Each state also has different requirements for which grounds a divorce can be filed.
 Grounds for divorce state the reason or reasons why individuals request a divorce.
 The grounds for divorce must be legal in the state of New Hampshire in order for them to be petitioned.

 New Hampshire has two categories of divorcing grounds.
-The first is called No-Fault grounds where no particular individual is held responsible for the marriage’s dissolve.
+The first is called No-Fault grounds where no particular individual is held responsible for the marriage’s dissolution.
 Under this category is the grounds of irreconcilable difference that state that the marriage is beyond retrieve and is permanently broken.

-The second grounds for divorce in New Hampshire is called Fault grounds where one individual is responsible for the marriage’s dissolve.
+The second grounds for divorce in New Hampshire is called Fault grounds where one individual is responsible for the marriage’s dissolution.
 This category includes adultery by either spouse, impotency by either spouse, extreme cruelty by either spouse towards the other spouse, conviction resulting in imprisonment for a year or more, the causing of serious injury or endangerment, absence by either spouse for at least two years, habitual drunken behavior for a minimum of two years, and abandonment for a minimum of two years without cohabitation.

 Divorcing Documents